Devon7925/bevy_rpg/game_design_document.md

 ### Examples

 You are Theo.
-A 16th century Farmer living in a small village in medival europe.
+A 16th century Farmer living in a small village in medieval europe.
 You live with your wife Jessica and son Jeff on your own small patch of land.
 You know your land is small but it has been owned by centuries by your family.
 Jeff wants to start working on your neighbor Bill's land because it is much bigger, but you want your family to continue farming your ancestral land.
 You also know you are getting old and tired and will soon need help, especially if you have to support Jessica without help.

 You are Jeff.
 A 16th century Farmer living in a small village in medival europe.
 You currently live with your parents Theo and Jessica on their small farm.
 However you know your land is small and will have trouble feeding all three of you so you'd like to move to your neighbor Bill's land in order to stop burdening your family.
 Theo objects to this due to heritage reasons but you think eating is more important than tradition.